orientechnologies/orientdb-docs/source/Configuration.md

 ##### storage.encryptionMethod

 Record encryption method used in storage.
 Possible values : 'aes' and 'des'.
-Default is nothing for no encryption..
+Default is 'nothing' for no encryption..

 ```
 Setting name...: storage.encryptionMethod